 (FMP) – which invest in bonds, securities, money market etc. – present a great opportunity.
 As a close-ended plan, FMP functions on a fixed maturity period, which could range from one month to five years (like FDs).
 The fund manager ensures that the money is allocated to an investment with the same tenure, to reap accrual interest at the time of FMP maturity.

 h.
 Pension Funds

 Putting away a portion of your income in a chosen pension fund to accrue over a long period to secure you and your family’s financial future after retiring from regular employment can take care of most contingencies (like a medical emergency or children’s wedding).
 Relying solely on savings to get through your golden years is not recommended as savings (no matter how big) get used up.
 EPF is an example, but there are many lucrative schemes offered by banks, insurance firms etc.

 4. Based on Risk

 a.
 Very Low-Risk Funds

-Liquid Funds and Ultra Short-term Funds (1 month to 1 year) are not risky at all, and understandably their returns are low (6% at best).
-Investors choose this to fulfil their short-term financial goals and to keep their money safe until then.
+Liquid funds and ultra-short-term funds (one month to one year) are known for its low risk, and understandably their returns are also low (6% at best).
+Investors choose this to fulfil their short-term financial goals and to keep their money safe through these funds.

 b.
 Low-Risk Funds